 5$60,0006 months to 20 years

-You can also use a Title 1 loan for various other property types that either aren’t traditional houses or aren’t residences at all (like safety equipment).
+You can also use a Title 1 loan for various other property types that either aren’t traditional houses or aren’t residences at all (for example, safety equipment).
 The table below shows the loan terms available for these alternative property types.

 Property type / purposeMaximum loan amountLoan terms